moaz-shamim/JavaScript-Core-from-Namaste-JavaScript/video16-FIRST CLASS FUNCTIONS 🔥ft. Anonymous Functions/Readme.md

 In JavaScript, functions are objects.
 Can we pass objects to functions as parameters?
 Yes.

-_A callback function is a function passed into another function as an argument, which is then invoked inside the outer function to complete some kind of routine or action._
+_A callback function in javascript is a function that is passed as an argument in another function.
+Which is then called inside the parent function to complete a routine or an action._

 So, we can also pass functions as parameters to other functions and call them inside the outer functions.
 Sounds complicated?
 Let me show that in an example below: